Cutting-edge therapies

 Impetigo

-Impetigo is a common, superficial bacterial skin infection affecting more than 140 million people worldwide.19 An estimated 111 million are children, with a possible point prevalence of more than 162 million children affected at any given time.20 Impetigo disproportionately impacts people living in developing countries and impoverished areas with limited resources.21 It is associated with multiple factors, including a hot, humid climate, low socioeconomic status, malnutrition, and poor hygiene.22 Impetigo is highly contagious and easily spreads through schools, daycare settings, and crowded living conditions.
-People of any age can contract impetigo, with highest incidence in children aged two to five years.22
+Impetigo is a common, superficial bacterial skin infection affecting more than 140 million people worldwide.19 Approximately 111 million cases occur in children, with a point prevalence of over 162 million children affected at any given time.20 Impetigo disproportionately affects populations in developing countries and resourced-limited settings .21 Risk factors include hot and humid climates low socioeconomic status, malnutrition, and poor hygiene.22 The condition is highly contagious and spreads easily in schools, daycare centres, and crowded living conditions.
+Impetigo can affect individuals of any age but is most common in children aged two to five years.22

-There are two variants of impetigo, bullous and nonbullous.
-Nonbullous accounts for 70% of cases and is caused by Staphylococcus aureus and Streptococcus pyogenes.
-Nonbullous “crusted” impetigo presents as superficial ulcerations covered by an adhering crust of dried discharge23 and is commonly found on the face and extremities.22 Bullous impetigo, caused by S. aureus,19 is characterized by large, flaccid, fluid-filled blisters,23 typically found on the trunk, armpits, extremities, and diaper area.20 Impetigo is treated with topical, injectable, and oral medications.24 Complications are rare, but if left untreated, impetigo can lead to deeper infections and scarring.
+There are two recognised clinical variants of impetigo:, bullous and nonbullous.
+Nonbullous impetigo accounts for approximately 70% of cases and is caused by Staphylococcus aureus and Streptococcus pyogenes.
+It Nonbullous “crusted” impetigo presents as superficial ulcerations covered by an adhering crust of dried dischargeexudate23 and commonly affectsthe face and extremities.22 Bullous impetigo, caused primarily by S. aureus,19 is characterized by large, flaccid, fluid-filled blisters,23 typically affects the trunk, armpits, extremities, and diaper area.20 Impetigo is treated with topical, injectable, and oral medications.24 Altough complications are rare, if left untreated, impetigo can lead to deeper infections and scarring.

 References